 The online intake form should be completed prior to your first appointment.
 If this is not possible for you please let us know at least 48 hours prior to your appointment so we can make alternate arrangements with you to complete the forms.
 Please arrive unaccompanied to limit the number of people in our waiting room.

-Your therapist will conduct a brief interview with you to determine your specific needs and develop a treatment plan for you.
-You will be asked to read and sign a treatment consent form as well as a covid consent and waiver.
-If necessary, assessments may be done to confirm your diagnosis and guide the treatment plan.
-The therapist will then leave the room to allow you privacy while you get ready and lay on the table.
-During the treatment please let your therapist know if you experience any discomfort, or would like to change anything about the treatment at any time.
+Your practitioner will conduct an interview with you and discuss the contents of your health history form to determine your specific needs and develop a treatment plan for you.
+You will be asked to read and sign a treatment consent form as well and given the opportunity to ask any questions about the treatment you may have.
+If indicated, an assessment may be conducted to form a baseline for your treatment plan or confirm a diagnosis.
+Your practitioner will then leave the room to allow you to disrobe and get on the treatment table before the treatment begins.

 Your appointment time includes the interview, consents, assessment, treatment, any indicated post-treatment assessment, and home care instructions.

-In order to provide the best care and most appropriate treatment plan, it is important that you tell your therapist about any medical conditions, medications, symptoms, surgical implants, or previous injuries.
-Even if it seems irrelevant to you, it may end up being an important piece of the puzzle; any information you provide could help your therapist determine the best treatment for you.
+In order to provide safe and effective care it is vital that you provide your practitioner with all health history information regarding your medical conditions, medications, symptoms, surgical implants, or previous injuries.
+Though some details may not seem important to you, any information you provide may help your practitioner determine the most appropriate, safe, and effective treatment plan for you.

-For your treatment you can remain fully clothed if you prefer, or disrobe down to the level of your comfort.
-You remain fully draped throughout the entire treatment, and only the area being treated will be exposed.
+For your treatment you may disrobe down to the level of your comfort though we ask that underwear be kept on.
+You will remain fully draped throughout the entire treatment except for the areas being treated.

-Although it is common to tip in a spa setting, it is not necessary or expected to tip a healthcare practitioner in a clinical setting.
+Although it is expected to tip in a spa setting, it is not common practice to tip a healthcare practitioner in a clinical setting.